connervieira/Predator/docs/CONFIGURATION.md

     - `parked` contains settings to configure the dashcam's parking behavior.
         - `enabled` is a boolean that determines whether Predator will ever go into a parked state.
             - When this value is set to `false` Predator will never enable parked mode, even if the conditions defined in this configuration section are met.
+            - For parking mode to be enabled, GPS must also be enabled in the "general" section.
         - `conditions` contains settings that determine when Predator will consider the vehicle to be parked.
             - `speed` is the speed at which Predator will consider the vehicle to be stopped, measured in meters per second.
             - `time` is the length of time, in seconds, that the vehicle needs to be below the speed threshold for Predator to consider the vehicle to be parked.